 - 2016: Lucarino v.
 St. Agnes - birth injury case alleging negligent delivery

 - 2016: Kimberly v.
-St. Agnes – negligence in duty of care causing patient to suffer hypernatremia
+St. Agnes – negligence in duty of care causing the patient to suffer hypernatremia

 - 2016: Griffin v.
-St. Agnes – deviation from standard of medical care during treatment, causing injury
+St. Agnes – deviation from the standard of medical care during treatment, causing injury

 - 2016: Swift v.
 St. Agnes – misdiagnosis

 - 2016: Lee-Winstead v.
-St. Agnes – failure to promptly diagnose and treat child’s ischemic event, neurological injury
+St. Agnes – failure to promptly diagnose and treat a child’s ischemic event, neurological injury

 - 2016: Roby v.
-St. Agnes – failure to timely recognize patient’s serious medical condition, resulting in heart attack
+St. Agnes – failure to timely recognize the patient’s serious medical condition, resulting in a heart attack

 - 2016: Blaylock v.
 St. Agnes – failure to give a c-section, causing brain injury

 - 2015: Stansbury v.
-St. Agnes – hospital’s substandard caused wrongful death of patient
+St. Agnes – hospital’s substandard caused the wrongful death of the patient

 - 2015: Burks v.
-St. Agnes – failure to employ appropriate treatment & evaluations, caused wrongful death
+St. Agnes – failure to employ appropriate treatment & evaluations, causing wrongful death

 - 2015: Finley v.
-St. Agnes – carpal tunnel surgery resulted in staph infection in scrotum & hand
+St. Agnes – carpal tunnel surgery resulted in staph infection in the scrotum & hand

 - 2015: Moffett v.
 St. Agnes – failure to properly monitor blood pressure resulted in spinal cord injury

 St. Agnes has mostly been able to steer clear of malpractice verdicts.
 Our firm had a $5.2 million verdict in a malpractice case that occurred at St. Agnes in 2014.
-But the case focused on the emergency room doctors who are independent contracts of the hospital.
+But the case focused on the emergency room doctors who are independent contractors of the hospital.

 If you believe you have a St. Agnes Hospital medical malpractice case, you can either order medical records yourself, or your lawyers will do so.
 Hospital records can be obtained from: